BartMassey/wordle5/script/script.md

-That's where it would have ended for me, except a Redditor asked for help speeding up their Rustlang version of Fred Overflow's 100 millisecond program to match the time of the Golang version.
+That's where it would have ended for me, except a Redditor asked for help speeding up their Rustlang version of Fred Overflow's 100 millisecond program.
 So I did.
 But looking at Fred Overflow's time, I said to myself "OK.
 I have a PhD in State Space search.
 I'm supposed to know how to do this stuff.
 I wonder if I can do it in *one* millisecond?"

 Spoiler alert: I can't.
-But I'm under 7ms.
+But I'm around 5ms.
 The best credible solution I've seen reported so far is 25ms.
-I'm about a factor of four faster.
 The rest of this video is about how I got this result.

 ## Rewriting It In Rust